sghosh2308/sghosh2308/README.md

 <!-- About Me -->
 ## 🌟 About Me
 - 💻 Passionate about coding, exploring new technologies, and building cool stuff.
-- 🎓 Currently working in Zepto.
+- 🎓 Currently working in Rippling.

 <!-- GitHub Stats -->
 ## 📊 GitHub Stats